shafferm/fast_sparCC/README.md

 Includes options for filtering input tables, multiprocessing for bootstraping correlations values to determine significance and p-value adjustment with FDR or Bonferroni correction.

 ##Installation Instructions
-Install github from pip using the command:
+Install from pip using the command:
 ```
 pip install fast_sparCC
 ```